 Manufacturers can only indicate the expected period of non-fragility from extensive testing carried out and cannot offer performance guarantees for considerations such as installation quality, which are out of their direct control.

-Further guidance is available from NARM and The Metal Cladding and Roofing Manufacturers Association (MCRMA).
+Further guidance is available from The Rooflight Association and The Metal Cladding and Roofing Manufacturers Association (MCRMA).

 Imported rooflights claiming the same or similar specifications and not manufactured to BS EN1013, and the UK Annex to this Standard, cannot be assumed to achieve the same non-fragility ratings, or for the same periods of use.
 In such cases, proof of conformant non-fragility testing should be requested by the Specifier/Contractor.